 Additional extras are a tour and rationale of the design for John’s and Mary’s home and a time-lapse construction of the 221B set.

-This collection of extras provides viewers with a better understanding of the way the series has been planned and filmed, as well as a wide variety of commentaries by those in front of or behind the camera.
+This collection of extras provides viewers with a better understanding of how the series has been planned and filmed, as well as a wide variety of commentaries by those in front of or behind the camera.
 These special segments go into more detail than other series’ disc extras, giving this set greater informational weight, which fans should appreciate.